9.2 - Admin Enforcement Remedies

 Non-custodial Parent Notification

-Prior to submitting a non-custodial parent to the credit bureau, the Wyoming Child Support Program will send an advance notice of credit bureau submission to the non-custodial parent.
+Prior to submitting a non-custodial parent to the credit bureau, the Wyoming CSP will send an advance notice of credit bureau submission to the non-custodial parent.
 This notice will explain the submission criteria and process along with information to dispute the submission.

 Submission